bimzty/bimzty.github.io/README.md

 Check 'study attention mechanism from Google article' for relevant code I produced when learning the article 'Attention Is All You Need' by Ashish Vaswani et, al.

+This year, out of interest in Time Series and Quantitive Finance, I have systematically written a more systematic and true-to-life project for this task, which you can see in the folder 'A systematic approach for Quantitive Trading'.
+Instead of using a neural network, I emphasized the Support Vector Machine this time after being immersed in three related articles I included in that folder.
+I also utilized MovingAverageCrossStrategy (in '4_mac') for conducting strategy with event in the market being considered.

  # 3. Internship: Mathematical modeling intern at ZHONGCE RUBBER GROUP CO., LTD.